-ANNEXURE 2 INCENTIVE FOR PROMOTIONAL ACTIVITIES BY BANKS/FIS FOR EXTENDING LOANS FOR PURCHASE OF SOLAR LIGHTS AND OTHER SMALL SOLAR OFF GRID SYSTEMS The range of no. of systems to be financed by the banks in a year 3000-8000 8001-16 000 16 001-30 000 Above 30 000 Minimum amount of lending to be eligible for seeking incentives Minimum lending amount per year for the system Rs 3 crores Rs 8 crores Rs 16 crores Rs 30 crores Incentives for various activities Capacity building Rs 3 lakh Rs 4 lakh Rs 5 lakh Rs 10 lakh Awareness generation Rs 15 lakh Rs 20 lakh Rs 25 lakh Rs 40 lakh Cash prizes for best 3 branches Rs 3 lakh Rs 3.5 lakh Rs 5 lakh Rs 10 lakh One time incentive to banks/Fls participating for the first time in the scheme Documentation of best practices Rs 2 lakh Rs 2 lakh Rs 3 lakh Rs 5 lakh Preparation of manuals for procedures, software, and so on Rs 2 lakh Rs 2 lakh Rs 3 lakh Rs 5 lakh Monitoring and Learning Rs 2 lakh Rs 3 lakh Rs 5 lakh Rs 10 lakh
+ANNEXURE-2 INCENTIVE FOR PROMOTIONAL ACTIVITIES BY BANKS/FIS FOR EXTENDING LOANS FOR PURCHASE OF SOLAR LIGHTS AND OTHER SMALL SOLAR OFF GRID SYSTEMS

+The range of no. Of systems to be financed by the banks in a 3000-8000 8001-16000 16001-30000 Above 30000 year Minimum amount of lending to b e eligible for see king incentives Minimum lending amount per Rs.
+3 crores Rs.
+8 crores Rs.
+16 crores Rs.
+30 crores year for the system Incentives for various activities Capacity building Rs.
+3lakh Rs.
+4 lakh Rs.
+5 lakh Rs.
+10 lakh Awareness generation Rs.
+15 lakh Rs.
+20 lakh Rs.
+25 lakh Rs.
+40 lakh Cash prizes for best 3 Branches Rs.
+3 lakh Rs.
+3.5 lakh Rs.
+5 lakh Rs.
+10 lakh One time incentives to Banks/FIs participating for the first time in scheme Documentation of best practices Rs.
+2 lakh Rs.
+2 lakh Rs.
+3 lakh Rs.
+5 lakh Preparation of manuals for Rs.
+2 lakh Rs.
+2 lakh Rs.
+3 lakh Rs.
+5 lakh procedures, Software, etc., Monitoring & Learning Rs.
+2 lakh Rs.
+3 lakh Rs.
+5 lakh Rs.
+10 lakh

-In addition to above, cash prize will be given @ Rs 1 lakh to the village/village panchayat, wherein village/villages have a coverage of 75% or more through solar lighting systems by the banks/FI.
-The panchayats will be encouraged to utilize this money to purchase solar street lights or other devices for use of the village community.
-The prize money could be routed through bank/FI to the village/village panchayat.
+In addition to above, cash prize will be given @ Rs.
+1.00 lakh to the village/village panchayat wherein village/villages have a coverage of 75% or more through solar lighting systems by the banks/FI.
+The Panchayats will be encouraged to utilize this money to purchase solar street lights or other devices for use of the village community.
+The Prize money could be routed through bank/F.I. to the village/village panchayat.